MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 ### -RetentionComment
 The RetentionComment parameter specifies a comment that's displayed in Outlook regarding the user's retention hold status.

-This comment can only be set if the RetentionHoldEnabled parameter is set to $true.
+In on-premises Exchange, you can only use this parameter if the RetentionHoldEnabled parameter is set to $true.

+In Exchange Online, this parameter is associated with Litigation Hold (the LitigationHoldEnabled parameter), so you don't need to set the RetentionHoldEnabled parameter to $true when you use this parameter.

 This comment should be localized to the user's preferred language.
 If the comment contains spaces, enclose the comment in quotation marks (").

-> [!NOTE]
-> On Exchange Online the RetentionComment parameter is associated with Litigation Hold (LitigationHoldEnabled).
-RetentionHoldEnabled does not need to be $true when setting the RetentionComment on Exchange Online.

 ```yaml
 Type: String